 - Funding: Australian and NSW governments

-The Jane Street / Mulgoa Road / Castlereagh Road and the High Street / Mulgoa Road intersections play a vital role in connecting road users to the Penrith CBD, Blue Mountains and surrounding suburbs.
-These intersections currently experience congestion during the morning and afternoon peak times.
+The Castlereagh Road and Jane Street, and Mulgoa Road and High Street intersections are vital to connect road users to the Penrith CBD, Blue Mountains and surrounding suburbs.
+These intersections currently experience congestion during morning and afternoon peak times.

-- Reduce congestion and delays at the Jane Street / Castlereagh Road and High Street / Mulgoa Road intersections during morning and afternoon peak times
+- reduce congestion and delays at the Castlereagh Road / Jane Street and High Street / Mulgoa Road / intersections during morning and afternoon peak times

-- Deliver infrastructure that provides effective network performance
+- deliver infrastructure that provides effective network performance

-- Improve access to public transport
+- improve access to public transport

-- Provide safe and effective pedestrian and cycling infrastructure
+- provide safe and effective pedestrian and cycling infrastructure

-- Support economic growth
+- support economic growth

-- Allow for upgrades of other sections of Mulgoa Road in the future
+- allow for upgrades of other sections of Mulgoa Road in the future.

-- An additional lane both north and south bound on Mulgoa Road / Castlereagh Road between Union Road and to the south of Museum Drive
+- an additional lane both north and south bound on Mulgoa Road / Castlereagh Road between Union Road and to the south of Museum Drive

-- An upgrade of the Mulgoa Road and High Street intersection to provide increased capacity
+- an upgrade of the Mulgoa Road and High Street intersection to provide increased capacity

-- Widening the existing rail underpass to allow three lanes in each direction on Castlereagh Road and left turn into Jane Street
+- widening the existing rail underpass to allow three lanes in each direction on Castlereagh Road and left turn into Jane Street

 What happens next?